asta7a/econmacropaper2/README.md

 1. Write in continuous flowing academic prose from the first word to the last.
 No bullet points, no numbered lists, no subheadings within the answer.

-2. The answer must read exactly as a student would write it in a timed AQA exam — direct, confident, and substantive from the first sentence.
+2. The answer must read like a confident, capable A-level student writing under exam conditions — formal and precise in economic terminology, but natural and direct in sentence structure.
+Do not over-formalise every sentence; write clearly rather than trying to sound impressive.

+3. Chains of reasoning are the single most important element for AO3 marks.
+Every analytical point must move through: cause → mechanism → effect, with connectives that make each step explicit ("this causes…", "which means that…", "therefore…", "as a result…", "this leads to…").
+Never assert a cause and then jump straight to a consequence — every intermediate step must be written out.
+A minimum of three linked steps per analytical chain.

-3. After every diagram instruction block, the next sentence of the answer must reference the diagram explicitly, naming the specific shift or movement shown.
-For example: "As illustrated in the diagram above, the shift of SRAS from SRAS₁ to SRAS₂ shows that..."
+4. After every diagram instruction block, the next sentence of the answer must reference the diagram explicitly, naming the specific shift or movement shown.
+For example: "As shown in the diagram, the shift of AD from AD₁ to AD₂ illustrates that..."

-4. Where the diagram is relevant later in the essay, refer back to it briefly.
+5. Where the diagram is relevant later in the essay, refer back to it briefly.
 Example: "...as the earlier diagram demonstrates, the negative output gap between Y₁ and Y_fe..."

-5. Every application point must be quantified with a specific figure and a specific year or date.
+6. Every application point must be quantified with a specific figure and a specific year or date.

-6. Never write "in recent years" — always state the year.
+7. Never write "in recent years" — always state the year.

-7. Never include AO4 evaluation in 2, 4, 9, or 15-mark answers.
+8. Never include AO4 evaluation in 2, 4, 9, or 15-mark answers.
 This is confirmed by AQA: the 15-mark question is AO1+AO2+AO3 only.
 "Explain" questions do not require evaluation.

-8. For 25-mark answers, the final paragraph must be a genuine informed judgement — not a repetition of previous points dressed up as a conclusion.
+9. For 25-mark answers, the final paragraph must be a genuine informed judgement — not a repetition of previous points dressed up as a conclusion.

-9. Use precise AQA Paper 2 vocabulary throughout: aggregate demand, SRAS, LRAS, output gap, NAIRU, multiplier, accelerator, crowding out, transmission mechanism, Phillips Curve, Marshall-Lerner condition, J-curve, quantitative tightening, fiscal drag, automatic stabilisers, expenditure-switching, expenditure-reducing, terms of trade, purchasing power parity.
+10. Use precise AQA Paper 2 vocabulary throughout: aggregate demand, SRAS, LRAS, output gap, NAIRU, multiplier, accelerator, crowding out, transmission mechanism, Phillips Curve, Marshall-Lerner condition, J-curve, quantitative tightening, fiscal drag, automatic stabilisers, expenditure-switching, expenditure-reducing, terms of trade, purchasing power parity.

-10. Do not pad with repetition.
+11. Do not pad with repetition.
 Every sentence must contribute new knowledge, a step in the causal chain, a piece of data, or (in 25-mark answers) an evaluative point.
+Quality beats length every time.

 ════════════════════════════════════════════════════════
 NOW ANSWER THIS QUESTION:
+════════════════════════════════════════════════════════